isomerpages/obs-oac/_about/Overview.md

 </div>
 <p>Our logo draws inspiration from the imagery of a tent, symbolising safety
 and shelter in the outdoors.</p>
-<p>The inverted Vs represent diverse stakeholders converging to fortify the
+<p>The inverted 'V's represent diverse stakeholders converging to fortify
-OAE landscape, highlighting collaborative spirit.</p>
+the OAE landscape, highlighting the spirit of collaboration.</p>
 <p>A triangle within the logo embodies transformation and progress, signifying
 stability and balance.
 This reflects the resilience and evolution in our collective efforts to advance OAE in Singapore.</p>